francofaa/hereticsSRD/charactercreation.md

 3. Willpower
 4. Intelligence

 All ability bonuses start at 0.
 Add 10 to get that ability's defense.

-To generate ability scores, you may either

-- Add 3 ability points to any of your ability bonuses.
-Subtract 1 from one of your ability bonuses.
-Add 10 to each ability to get its defense.
 For example, a strength bonus of +2 is a strength defense of 12.

-- Roll 1d4 three times.
+Roll 1d4 three times.
 Each time, add +1 to an ability according to its order above.
 1=Strength, 2=Dexterity, 3=Willpower, 4=Intelligence.
 Then roll 1d4 once.
 Subtract 1 from the ability that is rolled.
 You may then swap 2 ability bonus scores.

-This can also be done randomly by rolling 4d4, adding 1 for the first three rolls and subtracting one for the last roll, determining which stat is increased/decreased by assigning the numbers one through four, in order, to Strength, Dexterity, Willpower, and Intelligence.
-You may then swap 2 ability bonus scores.
-	- For example: The first d4 lands on a 4, so Intelligence is increased by 1.
+For example: The first d4 lands on a 4, so Intelligence is increased by 1.
 The second lands on a 3, so Willpower increases by 1.
 The third lands on 4 again, so Intelligence is increased by 1.
 The last lands on 1, so Strength is *decreased* by 1.
 The array ends with Strength=-1, Dexterity=0, Willpower=1, Intelligence=2.

 Possible starting arrays, not taking into account position of abilities, are as follows.